Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the small family car segment and utilize the same 5-door hatchback body style and the front wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Mercedes Benz-engineered powertrain under the hood, a 4-cylinder, 16-valves 122hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 120hp engine designed by Peugeot.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Citroen does have a slight advantage, at least on all of the models level.
-These are the official statistics, while our visitors describe reliability of Mercedes Benz with an average rating of 4.4, and models under the Citroen badge with 4.1 out of 5.
-Independent research findings rank A as average reliability-wise, and DS4 is more or less at the same level.That apart, owners of different cars powered by the same engine as the German car rank it on average as 4.5, while the one under the competitor's bonnet gets 4.2 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Citroen does have a slight advantage, all the models observed together.
+That's the official data, while our visitors describe reliability of Mercedes Benz with an average rating of 4.3, and models under the Citroen badge with 4.0 out of 5.
+The same official information place A as average reliability-wise, and DS4 is more or less at the same level.That apart, owners of different cars powered by the same engine as the German car rank it on average as 4.6, while the one under the competitor's bonnet gets 4.2 out of 5.

 Performance & Fuel economyMercedes Benz is way more agile, reaching 100km/h in 3 seconds less than its competitor.
 In addition to that it accelerates all the way to 202 kilometers per hour, 9km/h more than the other car.
 When it comes to fuel economy the winner has to be the German car, averaging around 5.5 liters of fuel per 100 kilometers (51 mpg), in combined cycle.
 We can't ignore that 13% difference compared to the French car.